GaiGrassman123/SQL_Project_Data_Job_Analysis/README.md

 | 3 | sas     | 29642         |
 | 4 | tableau | 29513         |

-*Table of the deamand for the top 5 skills in data science job postings
+*Table of the demand for the top 5 skills in data science job postings

 ### 4. Skills Based on Salary